-Dubuque is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dubuque is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dubuque is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Dubuque who work in office and administrative support (13.87%), sales jobs (11.44%), and food service (8.24%).

 Also of interest is that Dubuque has more people living here who work in computers and math than 95% of the places in the US.